core-wg/yang-cbor/draft-ietf-core-yang-library-latest.md

 The changes between the reference data model 'ietf-yang-library' and its constrained version 'ietf-constrained-yang-library' are listed below:

-* module-set 'name' and schema 'name' are implemented using an 8 bits unsigned integer and renamed 'index'.
+* module-set 'name' and schema 'name' are implemented using 8 bits unsigned integers and renamed 'index'.

 * module 'name', submodule 'name' and datastore 'name' are implemented using a SID (i.e. an unsigned integer) and renamed 'identifier'.